Pagination & Ordering

 Ordering is done by the unique identifier (e.g. organizationID, transactionID ...).
 In some cases, ordering is explicitly based on fields (e.g. creation date for list transactions or company name for list organizations).
 You can find information about our ordering in the description of our endpoints.

 Many of our endpoints support the query param sortBy.
-Additionally you can specify ascending or descending order by using sortDirection with the either ASC or DESC value.
+Additionally, you can specify ascending or descending order by using the sortDirection with the either ASC or DESC value.

 sortBy=name